-The first biography of a famous queen is a rare event in publishing.
-Such books bring to us a wealth of information that would otherwise be all but impossible to find.
-This one is exciting.
+The first-ever biography of an important but largely-forgotten queen is a rare event in publishing.
+This is the kind of book that brings to us a wealth of information that would otherwise be all but impossible to find.
+And that's exciting.

 For five years during the twelfth century, Margaret of Navarre, Queen of Sicily, was the most powerful woman in Europe and the Mediterranean.
 Her life and times make for the compelling story of a wife, sister, mother and leader.
 This landmark work is the story of the great-granddaughter of El Cid and friend of Thomas Becket who could govern a nation and inspire millions.

 In Margaret's story sisterhood is just the beginning.
 The Basque princess who rose to confront unimagined adversity became the epitome of medieval womanhood in a world dominated by men, governing one of the wealthiest, most powerful – and most socially complex – states of Europe and the Mediterranean.

 This book is the result of original, scholarly research in medieval chronicles and manuscripts – some never before translated into English – yet its narrative is lively and interesting.
 In addition to its main text, the volume presents maps, genealogical tables and numerous photographs, reflecting information gathered by the author in Italy, Spain and England (and even in the United States).
 Her research took her from the tiny town in Navarre where Margaret was born to the locality in Sicily where the queen died, and a lot of places in-between.
 The author's keen knowledge of history and her mastery of Italian, Spanish, French and Latin aided her in following every step of Margaret's journey.
 If you could travel back in time to the twelfth century, Ms Alio would be the perfect guide, and in this book she guides you through an eventful life in a perilous age.